TMLG5801/Realtime-3D-Player/README.md

 ## II.
 Project Introduction

 This project is a Python-based real-time 2D-to-3D video player.
-It leverages the **Depth Anything V2** model to infer depth maps from flat 2D images in real-time and renders them into **3D SBS (Side-by-Side)** format.
+It leverages the **Depth Anything V2** model to infer depth maps from flat 2D images in real-time and renders them into **Anaglyph 3D** format.

 **Key Features:**